Deal with it or park it.May 14, 2020

-Anytime you experience a setback that increases your stress, anger or anxiety, the ability for your brain to function optimally is at risk.
-That’s not only bad for you—packing around unsolved issues can have a significant impact on personal and workplace relationships.
+Anytime you experience a personal setback that increases your stress, anger or anxiety, the ability for your brain to function optimally is challenged.
+That’s not only bad for you—packing around unresolved issues can have a significant impact on personal and workplace relationships.

 But it’s not just your health that is under attack.
 Stress impairs learning and your ability to perform and think.
 And chronic stress can become a self-perpetuating cycle in which your brain wires itself to act stressfully.
 Once you are in the habit of being stressed, the neural pathways in your brain become hardwired for that response.

 If you want to avoid all of the downsides that come from holding on to unresolved conflict, you have two choices:

 As the saying goes, you need to pick your battles.
 Is this something that you could let go, fully and completely?
 If so, that might be the ideal choice.
 Usually with a bit of time and distance to allow our emotional brain to simmer down, things don’t seem as problematic as they once did.
 On the other hand, if a courageous leadership conversation is needed, parking it is not a good option.
 This would be avoiding the issue, which amplifies the problem for everyone involved.

 However, if the thing that’s bothering you is not a performance issue or an area where leadership is critical, if it is more something that you are personally wrestling with, then parking it might be the way to go.

 Parking it starts with distancing yourself from the negative emotions that the unresolved conflict is causing.
 Practice mindful breathing.
 Focus on your breath and let all of your thoughts go.
 If you have trouble with overthinking, try counting aloud or silently to yourself.
 When you focus on something else, breathing or counting, there is less room to ruminate on the unresolved conflicts that cause stress.